 Leo Varadkar and Simon Coveney are candidates to replace Enda Kenny

-FOLLWING confirmation that Taoiseach Enda Kenny has stepped down as Fine Gael leader effective from midnight last night, BoyleSports have reported that Leo Varadkar is the firm 2/5 favourite to succeed him as party leader.
+FOLLWING confirmation that Taoiseach Enda Kenny has stepped down as Fine Gael leader, BoyleSports have reported that Leo Varadkar is the firm 2/5 favourite to succeed him as party leader.

 Simon Coveney was a one-time favourite for the role, but is currently in Varadkar’s shadow as the 7/4 second favourite.
 Richard Bruton is also in the running, but at the outside price of 25/1.

 Fianna Fail’s Michael Martin is the current 1/2 favourite to be Taoiseach after the next general election with Leo Varadkar next at 9/4 and Simon Coveney priced at 6/1.